-- If there is a 32 main draw, no byes shall be awarded unless there are an insufficient number of direct acceptances. - 2) If there is a 28 main draw, the top four (4) seeds shall be awarded a bye. - If there is a 48 or 96 main draw, each seed shall be awarded a bye.(See ATP Addendum, page 380) - 4) If there is a 56 main draw, the top eight (8) seeds shall be awarded a bye.
-(See ATP Addendum, page 381).
+- If there is a 32 main draw, no byes shall be awarded unless there are an insufficient number of direct acceptances. - 2) If there is a 28 main draw, the top four (4) seeds shall be awarded a bye. - 3) If there is a 48 or 96 main draw, each seed shall be awarded a bye. - 4) If there is a 56 main draw, the top eight (8) seeds shall be awarded a bye.
 Any player who received a "bye" and loses in the second round shall receive second round loser's prize money but only first round loser's points for the Pepperstone ATP Rankings, if applicable.